braydenc303/GitTutorial/README.md

 7. Re-run your code to ensure everything still works.

-    - If it does not, fix the code, and start over again at step 3.
+    - If not, create a new branch in which to repair any broken code.
+Once it is working properly, begin again at step 3a.

+8. git checkout branch-name

-8. git push origin branch-name
+9. git push origin branch-name

-9. Create a pull request on GitHub
+10. Create a pull request on GitHub

     a.
 Let the team know about Pull Request on Slack

-10. Once your code has been merged: git checkout master
+11. Once your code has been merged: git checkout master

-11. git pull origin master
+12. git pull origin master

     a. yarn/npm install (If using npm or yarn packages)

+    b.
+If new packages were added:

+      - git add . and git commit -m"new packages added."

-12. Run the code in your master branch to ensure one last time that everything is working as it should.
+13. Run the code in your master branch to ensure one last time that everything is working as it should.
 If not, speak with your team.

-15. git checkout -b new-branch-name
+14. git checkout -b new-branch-name

-16. Make sure to do an npm install before you start again just in-case there are new packages in the master.

-17. Do some more work and start again at step 3.
+15. Do some more work and start again at step 3a.

-    - If your have finished your project and everything is working as it should, you can now delete your local branches.
+    - If you have finished your project and everything is working as it should, you can now delete your local branches by moving on to step 16.

-18. git branch
+16. git branch

     - To get a list of branches on your local machine.

-19. git branch -d branch-name
+17. git branch -d branch-name

     - For each of your local branches.

-20. You may get a warning about your branch not being fully merged at this point.
+18. You may get a warning about your branch not being fully merged at this point.
 If so: git branch -D branch-name